-2. Eligibility for recovery
+- 2. Eligibility for recovery - a.

-- a.
 Final judgment against an individual broker or sales associate - b.
 A writ of execution and an affidavit showing that no personal or real property can be found or that the amount realized on the sale of the judgment debtor's property was insufficient to satisfy the judgment - c.
-Any amounts recovered from the licensee have been applied to the damages a.
-Apply to the commission for the unsatisfied portion of the judgment (actual or compensatory damages) or \$50,000, whichever is less
+Any amounts recovered from the licensee have been applied to the damages - 3.
+Payment from the Recovery Fund - a.
+Apply to the commission for the unsatisfied portion of the judgment (actual or compensatory damages) or \$50,000, whichever is less - b.
+Payments are limited, in the aggregate, to \$50,000 per transaction regardless of the number of claimants or parcels involved in the transaction - c.
+Payments against any one licensee may not exceed, in the aggregate, \$150,000 - 4.
+Penalties against the licensee - a.
+Suspension of license - b.
+Must repay the entire amount plus interest